Louis Dunne: Colchester United

-Chelmsford City
+Non-League

 On 30 April 2021, Dunne signed for National League South club Chelmsford City.
 In the final months of 2023, Dunne played for Coggeshall Town, after he suffered a serious injury resulting in surgery the previous December.
 On 1 January 2024, Dunne joined Hayes & Yeading United on an initial one-month long loan.

 On 29 November 2024, Dunne joined Dartford on loan until January 2025, which was subsequently extended until the end of the season.

 On 10 May 2025, Dunne announced he had left Chelmsford.

-Maldon & Tiptree

 On 18 May 2025, Dunne signed for Isthmian League North Division side Maldon & Tiptree.

+On 28 May 2026, Dunne joined Isthmian League Premier Division club Aveley.

+On 1 July 2026, Dunne returned to Chelmsford City as a player-coach, leaving Aveley without playing for the club.

 International career

 Dunne is eligible to represent the Republic of Ireland through his father Joe.
 During the 2012–13 season, Dunne was called up by the under-15 side for a training camp.
 He then made his under-15 debut on 18 April 2013, starting in the 3–0 defeat to Finland.

 Dunne progressed to the under-17 team for the 2014–15 season, making his debut against Malta in August 2014, and then playing against Serbia the same year.

 Following his professional debut for Colchester United, Dunne was called up to the under-18 squad for their friendly match against England on 27 March 2016 at St George's Park.
 He started in the match, playing the first 45 minutes of what ended as a 4–1 defeat for Ireland.